iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

 Here are the different possible statuses for a _replicate_:

-- `CREATED`: A new _replicate_ is assigned to your worker just after it asked for more work
+- `CREATED`: A new _replicate_ is assigned to a worker just after it asked for more work
 - `RUNNING`: Your worker confirms it is going to work on this _replicate_
 - `APP_DOWNLOADING`: Your worker is downloading the application
 - `APP_DOWNLOADED`: The download of the application is completed